tolauwae/phd-thesis/src/oop/oop.typ

     $ forall dbg : dbg_start attach(dbgarrow, tr: alpha comma ast) dbg arrow.double.r.long K multi(wasmarrow) K' $
 ]

+With these basic assumptions in mind, we can examine soundness and completeness for the stateful out-of-place debugger.

 #theorem("Debugger soundness")[#theoremdebuggersoundness]<theorem:debugger-soundness>
 #proof[
     The proof proceeds by induction on the steps in the debugging session. // todo before one message was one step, but now there are also internal messages ->

-    In the base case, only a few cases need to be considered. //, since all other steps must be preceded by at least one step in the debugger semantics.
+    _Base case._ Only a few cases need to be considered, since all other rules cannot be apply to $dbg_start$.
     The following rules do not change the state $K$ in $C$, _play_, _pause_, _step-client_, _run-client_, and _pass-trigger_.
     At any point in a debugging session asynchronous events can arrive in the event queue of the server $S$.
-    This means that the first step in a debugging session can be the _transfer-events_ rule, which also does not change the state of $K$ in $C$.
+    This means that the first step can be the _transfer-events_ rule, which also does not change the state of $K$ in $C$.
-    All other rules need at least one preceding step.

-    In the inductive step, the proof proceeds very similarly.
-    The following rules do not change the state $K$ in $C$, _play_, _pause_, _step-client_, _run-client_, _invoke-start_, _invoke-run_, _invoke-end_, _pass-trigger_, _trigger-invalid_, and _transfer-events_.
+    _Inductive case._ The following rules do not change the state $K$ in $C$, _play_, _pause_, _step-client_, _run-client_, _invoke-start_, _invoke-run_, _invoke-end_, _pass-trigger_, _trigger-invalid_, and _transfer-events_.
     The cases _step-server_ and _run-server_ simply take a step in the underlying semantics.
     The interesting cases are, _sync_, _sync-events_, and _trigger_.

-    The _sync_ rule either handles a message produced by the _invoke-end_ or _transfer-events_ rules.
-    In the _sync_ case, we get the changes from the invocation of an action produced by a previous _invoke-end_ step. // todo by lemma uniqueness from the appendix
-    However, by @theorem:invoking-soundness we know that the changes are the same as if the action was invoked on the server.
+    1. In case of the _sync_ rule, the state $K$ is updated to $K'$.
+By @lemma:order we know the rule is proceeded by a _step-transfer_ or _run-transfer_ step.
+These in turn must be followed by an _invoke_ step.
+By definition of the backward transfer function, we know that the _invoke_ has the same effect, leading to $K''$.
+Since the forward transfer transmits all changes back to the client, the updated state after the _sync_ rule is equivalent to $K''$.

-    In the _sync-events_ case, we get the changes from the event queue, which is the same as if the events were dispatched on the server. // todo add axiom?
-    Since we assume that any interleaving of events is possible, there must always be an analogous path in #wasmarrow. //$attach(dbgarrow, tr: alpha comma ast)$.
+    2. In the _sync-events_ case, we get the changes from the event queue, which is the same as if the events were dispatched on the server.
+By @axiom:interleavings, any interleaving of events is possible, thereby an analogous path in #wasmarrow must always exist. //$attach(dbgarrow, tr: alpha comma ast)$.

-    For the final case, the _trigger_ rule handles the dispatching of events in the exact same manner as if the events were dispatched on the server.
+    3. The _trigger_ rule handles the dispatching of events in the exact same manner as if the events were dispatched on the server.
 ]